 3. The Gift of Skill

 There’s an old adage that says, “Give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime.”
 Give the gift that keeps on giving by setting your loved one up with the means to develop a new skill in the New Year.
 Maybe they want to experience the serenity and excitement that fly fishing has to offer, but don’t know how to get started?
 Set them up with an experienced guide who can customize their experience based on skill level.
 Or perhaps they’re an avid fly fisherman but they want to learn how to tie their own flies?
 Enroll them in a fly tying workshop.
 There’s a variety of outdoor recreation courses available for every skill level.
+Of course, if you do enroll them in some sort of survival course, make sure you get them the right equipment to succeed.
+From fishing rods and equipment to a butterfly knife that can help them cook their catch, these tools will make their experince much better.
+Thankfully, there are sites like https://thebladeguru.com/our-best-balisong-butterfly-knives/ which make shopping for essentials a little easier.
+Plus, if you were to get them a knife, you could even have it engraved and turn it into a sentimental gift that they’ll appreciate forever.
 If they’re looking for something a little more fast-paced, try a bike skills clinic.
 Perfect for the road or mountain cyclist in your life, this clinic will help them take their skills to the next level while enjoying Colorado’s spectacular scenery.
 Additionally we offer a rock climbing skill development program for various levels, a mountaineering and ice climbing program, and a fly fishing guide training program to help even the most avid outdoor adventurer advance their skills in the beauty of Colorado’s spectacular Rocky Mountain landscape.

 4. The Gift of Safety